spilth/notes.old/views/about.md

-# How This Site Is Generate and Hosted
+# How This Site Is Generated and Hosted

 This site is a [Sinatra](http://www.sinatrarb.com/) application running at [Heroku](http://heroku.com/).
 I'm using [Markdown](http://daringfireball.net/projects/markdown/) to create the pages and use [DNSimple](https://dnsimple.com/) to register and manage my domains.

 The goal of this app/site is to be able to make notes about various technologies and generate a site that I can reference and quickly update and expand.
 The process of creating a new markdown file should result in a new page showing up on the site.
 Below are instructions for how I set up the site.

 ## Pre-Requisites